sai24bce10115/oss-audit-24BCE10115/README.md

 Step 4: To edit the file press ctrl X , then y and then enter Step 5: Give execution permission using the command:
         chmod +x script_name.sh
+Step 6 : To run it type command
+Dependencies
+Linux / Ubuntu (WSL)
+Basic commands: grep, awk, dpkg, du, ls

+bash script_name.sh
-Step 5 : To run it type command bash script_name.sh Step 6 : The file will be executed
+Step 6 : The file will be executed